ShirinG/shirinsplayground/content/page/about.md

 <a href="https://promocode.com.ph/toplists/top-20-programming-blogs/" title="Banners for Top 20 Programming Blogs"><img src="https://promocode.com.ph/wp-content/uploads/2019/03/340x240-3.png" alt="Banners for Top 20 Programming Blogs"></a>

-**Please note that I will be on parental leave until September 2022!**
+**Please note that I will be on parental leave until October 2022!**

 I’m Shirin (Elsinghorst, born Glander), a biologist turned bioinformatician turned data scientist.
 During my PhD and Postdoc I worked with Next Generation Sequencing data.
 However, I then chose to become a data scientist for a German IT company, called codecentric.
 In this capacity, I have been working on many different projects, e.g. building fraud detection models, creating a chatbot, implementing predictive maintenance, and more.
 My preferred tool for data analysis has been R but I also work with Python.
 I am also very passionate about teaching and sharing knowledge, so I give workshops, talk at conferences or [meetups](https://youtu.be/81UqFUk5B9I), write blog posts and organize the [MünsteR R-users group on meetup.com](https://shiring.github.io/r_users_group/2017/05/20/muenster_r_user_group).